National Pollutant Discharge Elimination System Permit

 The Earth Day Coalition held “Earth Day” on April 23, 2016.
 The event was attended by approximately 2,000 people.

-June to August 2016, 57 storm drains in Lincoln were monitored for pollutants.
-Samples were taken at 48 of those sites to detect potential illicit and illegal connections to the storm drain system.
+In Summer-Fall seasons of 2017 the dry weather team monitored 54 outfall sites in Lincoln.
+Samples were taken at 23 of those sites that were found to be flowing, to detect potential illicit and illegal connections to the storm drain system.
 Monitoring locations shown in Figure 1 .

 Public Works Drainage Maintenance crews reported seepages or septic water intrusion into the storm drain system.

-The Health Department responded to 99 illicit discharge incidences.
-Of those responses, 65 had the potential to impact stormwater and 51 actually did (some locations shown on Figure 2 ).
-Four of these resulted in an enforcement action.
+The Health Department responded to 104 illicit discharge incidences.
+Of those responses, 27 had the potential to impact stormwater and 20 actually did (some locations shown on Figure 2 ).

 The Watershed Management Division maintains a database for tracking permits for construction site activity.
 All of the investigations conducted by Watershed Management were logged in a database and mapped (see Figure 3 ).